1. Turn on your phone display without touching it

 [Update: In One UI, you’ll need to choose the Full screen gestures to hide the navigation bar]

 20. Uninstall multiple apps at the same time

 If you wish to uninstall multiple apps without the confirmation prompt for each app, follow these steps:

-- From your device’s Settings, tap Device maintenance > Storage > Applications.
+- From your device’s Settings, tap Device care > Storage > Applications.

 - Select the apps you want to uninstall.

 21. Disable the Scroll capture, Share, Draw and Crop options